Virtual Strategic Incident Command Revalidation (1186)

-3. Our tutors are pretty flexible and the virtual course can even be delivered in the evenings or at weekends.
+3. Our tutors are pretty flexible; the virtual course can even be delivered in the evenings or at weekends.

-4.No travelling or hotel accommodation, travel expense or training rooms required.
+4.No travelling or hotel accommodation, travel expenses or training rooms are required.

 5. Our practical simulations are delivered using live role players in video conferencing.

-7. No software download is required to access our video conferencing suite of rooms but delegates do need a PC or laptop, webcam and microphone and a decent internet connection.
+7. No software download is required to access our video conferencing suite of rooms, but delegates need a PC or laptop, webcam and microphone, and a decent internet connection.

 An online prep course(two hours) followed by one three-hour professional discussion followed by a three-hour practical simulation with live role players using video conferencing.

 Delegates will undertake an online prep course, a written assessment, taught input from a qualified tutor and a practical scenario simulation assessment.

 Delegates will produce an e-portfolio of evidence of competence.